Skip to main content

 The authentication in a telephone call consists of the following main steps:

-The above screen is only displayed for your customer service operator (usually on a desktop).
+The ID number input screen (see below) is only displayed to your customer service operator (usually on a desktop).
 The user never sees this screen.

-- The operator chooses if the call was initiated by the User (customer) or the Operator (customer service).
+1. The Phone flow starts with the customer service operator entering the personal identity number of the customer through a telephone call.
+The operator also chooses if the call was initiated by the User (customer) or the Operator (customer service).

-- Once the operator has selected Continue, the Swedish BankID app appears on the user's mobile screen with a security check (yes/no) question.
+2. Once the operator has selected Continue, the Swedish BankID app appears on the user's mobile screen with a security check (yes/no) question so the end-user can verify they are in the phone call.

 Configuration